By: Marlene Affeld ~

 Medications may be the cause of your lack of a sex drive.
 Lowered libido is a liability of many antidepressants; reduced sexual desire is a common side of Prozac, Zoloft and Celexa, often recommended to treat depression.
 Propecia, used to treat hair loss in men, is many times the culprit; you may not lose your hair, but you lose your sex drive.
 The libido lowering effects of Propecia can last long after you stop taking the drug.
 Rogaine is an alternative hair-loss treatment without sexual side effects.

 Oral contraceptives, although designed to provide more sexual freedom, may prove counterintuitive to an active sex drive by reducing usable testosterone levels in women with these side effects continuing for up to a year or more after getting off birth control.

 For women whose libido is adversely affected by birth control pills, non-hormonal contraceptives such as condoms, diaphragms or an IUD are good alternatives.
-Discuss the issue with your gynecologist to find the birth control method that is right for you.
+Discuss the issue with experts from places like The Center for Cosmetic & Reconstructive Gynecology to find the birth control method that is right for you.

 Is Your Libido Lethargic? – Lose Some Weight!

 Are you out of shape and overweight?
 Do you know there is a direct correlation between exercise and sex?
 The more physical exercise you do, the more powerful the libido.
 Additional benefits of exercise on your sex life are the ability to maintain sexual positions longer with more flexibility and endurance, improved self-esteem and more confidence.

 No matter whether the decline is a result of stress, the use of drugs, the side effects of medications, excess weight, age, fluctuating hormones, or disease the decline in desire can wreck havoc in a relationship, diminish self-esteem, and sabotage the passion and intimacy inherent in a supportive, loving relationship.